 As with a lot of genuine leather fight gear, there will be a small break in period, however this is to be expected.
 Don’t worry if they feel a bit stiff to begin with, after a bit of use they’ll loosen up and feel a lot better.

 Comfort & Fit

-Unlike a lot of the other mitts to feature in our list, the Fairtex mitts come in a variety of different color options such as, black & red, red & black, red & white and white & pink.
+Unlike a lot of the other options to feature in our list, the Fairtex mitts come in a variety of different color options such as, black & red, red & black, red & white and white & pink.
 This is great for trainers/ gym owners looking to maintain a similar aesthetic across all of their equipment.

 Unfortunately, these are some of the pricier mitts on our list, however as is the case with a lot of fight equipment, you get what you pay for.
-With these, you’ve got some of the best focus mitts for Muay Thai, hand made in Thailand with genuine leather and sure to last for years to come.
+With these, you’ve got some of the best focus mitts for Muay Thai, hand made in Thailand, with genuine leather and are sure to last for years to come.

 - Soft hand compartment w/ protective finger hood